 Reproduction is by division and its speed depends on temperature.
 It reproduces rapidly at temperatures between 10oC (50oF) and 25oC (77oF) but does not survive at temperatures above 30oC (86oF).

 The life cycle is completed in 10-12 hours at 25oC.
 At temperatures below 8oC (46oF) Costia transform into a cyst like state until conditions improve.
 Once they revert to their normal state they must find a host within a short time to survive.

-If infected fish are removed from their aquarium or pond to a hospital tank for treatment, the gravel and plants can remain as without a host, Costia die within 24 hours as long as the temperature is above 15oC (59oF).
+If infected fish are removed from their aquarium or pond to a hospital tank for treatment, the gravel and plants can remain as without a host Costia die within 24 hours if the water temperature is above 15oC (59oF).

 Goldfish displaying any or all of these symptoms should be suspected of having Costia:

 With the need for accurate doses of medication due to their toxicity, and the volume differences between Imperial and US gallons, I will give dose levels in metric measurements.

 Salt - This is the gentlest method of treatment as Goldfish can withstand a high level of salt in their water.
 If there is any evidence of gill damage (heavy breathing or fish staying at the surface), salt is the safest option.

 The amount of salt should start at 0.3% (3-4 grams per liter).
 This should normally be enough for a cure but there is evidence that salt resistant strains are starting to appear.

 To be confident that all of the parasites have gone, bring the salt content up to 0.6% by adding another 3 grams per liter after 12 hours, and if your fish are still feeding and don't appear distressed at this level of salinity, add another 3 grams per liter after another 12 hours, bringing the total salt content up to 0.9%.